leoiania/YoutubeMultiLanguageSummarizer/README.md

 --
 Here’s what’s coming up:

-- [ ] **Gradio Web Apps**: At least two interactive Gradio applications will be added, making it even easier to try out features directly in your browser.
+- [x] **Gradio Web Apps**: A unique, user-friendly and complete gradio app - to be deployed on HF Spaces ~~At least two interactive Gradio applications will be added, making it even easier to try out features directly in your browser.~~
-- [ ] **Expanded Voice Options**: Expect a greater variety of voices, providing more options for tone, accent, and style.
+- [ ] **Expanded Voice Options**: Expect a greater variety of voices.
-- [ ] **Full Local Deployment**: Support for running locally on powerful CPU and GPU systems for high-performance processing without the cloud.
+- [x] **Full Local Deployment**: Support for running locally on powerful CPU and GPU systems for high-performance processing without the cloud.
 - [ ] **Docker Support**: A Docker image will be available, making setup and deployment as simple as a single command.

 Stay tuned for these enhancements, designed to make YouTube translation and dubbing more accessible and powerful!